Jorger/ball-sort-game-starter-kit/README.md

 ![scree-curso-ball-sort](https://github.com/user-attachments/assets/add1cd2b-d8ed-4af9-b478-dcb3a7e6083c)

-Welcome to the Ball Sort Puzzle project!
+Welcome to the course **[Ball Sort Puzzle Using ReactJS Step-by-Step](https://www.udemy.com/course/ball-sort-puzzle-using-reactjs-step-by-step/)**

 This repository contains the starter code used to build the Ball Sort Puzzle game with ReactJS — a fun and challenging logic game where players sort colored balls into tubes.